SkillsUnion/tamkeen-software/docs/3-backend/annotationsandcrud/crud_03.md

 ### Delete

+`@DeleteMapping` annotation is used to delete data.
+It handles HTTP DELETE requests to remove a specific record.
 To delete a customer, again, we need to use `@PathVariable` to get the `id` of the customer.

 We can use the previous helper method to get the index of the customer in the `customers` list.